paduagroup/clandp/README.md

     instead of the atom names of the force field).

-4. Use `fftool.py` to build the input files for LAMMPS or DL_POLY containing the force field parameters and the coordinates:
+4. Use `fftool.py` to build the input files for LAMMPS or DL_POLY containing the force field parameters and the coordinates (read from `simbox.xyz`):

         fftool.py 20 c4c1im.zmat 20 ntf2.zmat --dlpoly